 Clock Adjust Number of seconds to adjust (speed up/slow down) the clock each day must be between 0-55 seconds.
 Note: Repeated use of these Functions are not "cumulative" (this means, for example, if the clock has already been set to speed up 10 seconds per day, and then is found to need an additional 10 seconds, then program 20 seconds using Function 43).
-Example 1: Clock is losing 13 seconds every day, enter: Clock Accuracy The internal oscillator is factory calibrated to an accuracy of ±5 minutes/year.
-Changes in ambient temperature may affect accuracy.
-If necessary, the ac- This example assumes that the Clock Adjust setting was at the factory default of zero.
-Function 57 can be used to print the current Clock Adjust setting. curacy of the internal clock may be adjusted by first up- dating the correct time via Function 39.
-After an interval of about 1 month, re-set the correct time via Function 39 and then print an Audit Log via Function 55.
-Because Example 2: Clock is gaining 13 seconds every day, enter: 1 4 4 1 3 .
-This example assumes that the Clock Adjust setting was at the factory default of zero.
-Function 57 can be used to print the current Clock Adjust setting. the Audit Log displays both the "New Clock Time" and the "Old Clock Time", a daily accuracy (in seconds) can be determined by taking the difference in seconds between the "Old" and "New" times divided by the number of days between the two Function 39 entries.
-Note: Because the minimum available adjustment is 1 second Example 3: To set the clock adjust setting back to the factory default of zero, enter: 1 4 3 or 1 4 4 per day, the inaccuracy of the clock must exceed about 6 minutes per year before adjustment is necessary.
+Example 1: Clock is losing 13 seconds every day, enter: 1 4 3 This example assumes that the Clock Adjust setting was at the factory default of zero.
+Function 57 can be used to print the current Clock Adjust setting.
+Example 2: Clock is gaining 13 seconds every day, enter: 1 4 4 1 3 This example assumes that the Clock Adjust setting was at the factory default of zero.
+Function 57 can be used to print the current Clock Adjust setting.
+Example 3: To set the clock adjust setting back to the factory default of zero, enter: Clock Accuracy The internal oscillator is factory calibrated to an accuracy of ±5 minutes/year.
+Changes in ambient terperature may affect accuracy.
+If necessary, the accuracy of the internal clock may be adjusted by first udating the correct time via Function 39.
+After an internal about 1 month, re-set the correct time via Function and then print an Audit Log via Function 55.
+Becauthe Audit Log displays both the "New Clock Time" at the "Old Clock Time", a daily accuracy (in seconds) about tween the "Old" and "New" times divided by the number of days between the two Function 39 entries.
+No Because the minimum available adjustment is 1 secoper day, the inaccuracy of the clock must exceed about minutes per year before adjustment is necessary.
+4 3 or 4 4 minutes per year before adjustment is necessary.
 43. Speed Up Clock (This Function enabled through keypad only) (seconds) 44.
-Slow Down Clock (This Function enabled through keypad only) (seconds) PASSAGE MODE Passage Mode Enable/Disable - Schedule will Override Function 45 allows passage through the door without the need for a User Code.
-Re-Loc Programmed Schedules will override the state of the lock when Functions 45 and 46 are programmed schedules do not override Passage Mode, enable/disable Passage Mode cause of the temporary nature of these features, Functions 45-47 can only be enabled under the control of the second of the temporary nature. e used.
+Slow Down Clock (This Function enabled through keypad only) (seconds) Passage Mode Enable/Disable - Schedule will Override Function 45 allows passage through the door without the need for a User Code.
+Re-Lod Programmed Schedules will override the state of the lock when Functions 45 and 46 are programmed schedules do not override Passage Mode, enable/disable Passage Mode cause of the temporary nature of these features, Functions 45-47 can only be enabled to e used.
 If it is required that using Functions 48/49.
 Note: Be- 45.
 Enable Passage Mode (This Function enabled through keypad only) 46.
 Disable Passage Mode (This Function enabled through keypad only) 47.
-Timed Passage Mode (This Function enabled through keypad only) (XXX Hours) Hours must be between 1 - 999.
-Function 47 allows passage through the door without the need for a User Code for the programment.
-For example, if we wish your office does lead to be unlocked, (unlocked or "Decease Medical").
-For example, if you wish your office door lock to be unlocked (unlocked = "Passage Mod enter Program Mode and press: The program of e") for the next 3 hours,
+Timed Passage Mode (This Function enabled through keypad only) (XXX H ] lours) Hours must be between 1 - 999.
+Function 47 allows passage through the door without the need for a User Code for the program For example, if you wish your office door lock to be unlocked (unlocked = "Passage Modenter Program Mode and press: